 Where TunnelBear VPN is based and why it's important

-TunnelBear VPN is based in Canada which is one of the 5-eyes countries.
+TunnelBear VPN is based in Canada which is one of the Five Eyes countries.
 What is more, the company was bought by security giant McAfee, linking it to the US and its legal context, which is even worse when it comes to privacy and anonymity.
-So TunnelBear is subject to data retention laws and the power of US intelligence agencies, as well as the 5-eyes intelligence-sharing agreement.
+So TunnelBear is subject to the Canadian data retention laws and the power of US intelligence agencies, as well as the Five Eyes intelligence-sharing agreement.

 What does a TunnelBear location say?